 Action: Rehabilitate injured/orphaned bats to maintain wild bat populations

 - Four studies evaluated the effects of rehabilitating injured/orphaned bats on bat populations.
-One study was in Brazil, two studies were in the UK, and one in Italy.
+Two studies were in the UK, one was in Italy and one in Brazil.

 COMMUNITY RESPONSE (0 STUDIES)